MamdouhAhmed/Tajawal-Task/README.md

 4. Test the application:

-Use a web browser or any api testing tool (e.g. Postman) to test the api endpoint "/hotels".
+Use a web browser or any API testing tool (e.g. Postman) to test the API endpoint "/hotels".

 You can use the following parameters to filter the results: